magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_tuccho-pothila-venerable-empty-scripture.md

 screw all the time.
 It gets tighter and tighter until it’s crushing you and you suffer over everything.
 When you know how things are then you unwind the screw.
-In Dhamma language we call this the arising of disenchantment.
+In Dhamma language we call this the arising of *nibbidā,* disenchantment.
 You become weary of things and lay down the fascination with them.
 If you unwind in this way you will find peace.

 The cause of suffering is clinging to things.
 So we should get rid of the cause, cut off its root and not allow it to cause suffering again.